johnmee/johnmee.com/content/posts/a-technical-interview.md

 ```

 To preserve some kind of state inside the iterator use a _stack_.
 Digging around some
-university lecture notes <a href="http://www.jezuk.co.uk/files/iteration/slide-23.html">here</a> and <a href="http://www.cs.grinnell.edu/~rebelsky/Courses/CS152/97F/Outlines/outline.41.html">here</a> I discover this is common knowledge to anyone who is familiar with the construction of iterators.
+university lecture notes [here](http://www.jezuk.co.uk/files/iteration/slide-23.html) and [here](http://www.cs.grinnell.edu/~rebelsky/Courses/CS152/97F/Outlines/outline.41.html) I discover this is common knowledge to anyone who is familiar with the construction of iterators.
 Queues and stacks are the usual tools for keeping track of where you are.

 To start things off put the first node into an iterator and push that onto the stack.